 What Services are available?

-- MyCoach is a coaching/counselling service which is available face-to-face or over the phone.
-Coaches are trained to assist you with everything from mental health concerns to relationships to exercise and sleep – all in complete confidence.
+- EAP support/counselling service which is available face-to-face or over the phone.
+Clinicians are trained to assist you with everything from mental health concerns to relationships to exercise and sleep – all in complete confidence.

-- BeneHub is a health and wellbeing portal that contains a vast library of health and wellbeing resources
+- Telus Health One is a health and wellbeing portal that contains a vast library of health and wellbeing resources.
+Register for the portal by following these instructions.

 Who can access these services?

-All Otago Polytechnic staff can access the BeneHub portal.
+All Otago Polytechnic staff can access the Telus Health One portal.

-To be eligible for free MyCoach sessions, staff must be employed at 0.4FTE or greater, and be a permanent staff member or employed on a fixed term contract that has at least six months remaining at the time they wish to access the service.
-OP will cover cost of the first three sessions for eligible staff.
+To be eligible for EAP support, staff must be employed at 0.4FTE or greater, and be a permanent staff member or employed on a fixed term contract that has at least six months remaining at the time they wish to access the service.

 How do I access the Service?

-You can phone 0800 360364 for assistance from Benestar This is the fastest to find out counsellor availability.
+You can phone 0800 360364 for assistance.
+This is the fastest way to find counsellor availability.

 Suzi McAlpine (The Art of Leadership blog and author of Beyond Burnout) is clear: